bokeh/bokeh/docs/bokeh/source/docs/user_guide/output/jupyter.rst

 2. Launch the Jupyter notebooks in your web browser.

-Alternatively, `Binder`_ hosts live notebooks that you can run online.

 The main `Bokeh`_ repository also includes some notebook comms examples:

 * :bokeh-tree:`examples/output/jupyter/push_notebook/Basic Usage.ipynb`